 2927 Wetmore Ave

 Tabby's is located inside the Everett Public Library in a high-ceilinged space that used to serve as a library reading room.
-The hushed atmosphere, curated art, and rich wood interior offer solace for coffee connoisseurs seeking respite in a good book and a nice cup of brew.
+The hushed atmosphere, curated art and rich wood interior offer solace for coffee connoisseurs seeking respite in a good book and a nice brew.
 Tabby's offers tasty treats to go with your coffee and has plenty of comfortable seating and tables for customers looking to get some work done on a laptop.

-Best for: bringing the kids so you can all grab a pick-me-up and then a book or two to go with it.
+Best for: bringing the kids so you can all grab a pick-me-up and a book or two to go with it.

 2702 Hoyt Ave